VBayesLab/VBLabDocs/VB-MGVB.md

 #### Data Type: Double | Between 0 and 1
 <br>
-The fixed learning rate $\epsilon_0$ to update the variational parameters in each VB iteration in [Algorithm 7](/VBLabDocs/tutorial/ffvb/cgvb#algorithm-7-cholesky-gvb).
+The fixed learning rate to update the variational parameters in each VB iteration.

 Must be a number between $0$ and $1$.